 Escherichia coli (also called E. coli) are bacteria that normally live in the intestines of humans and animals such as cows.
 Most strains of the E. coli bacteria do not cause illness.
 However, strains that produce toxins can lead to illness.
-The most common type of toxin-producing E. coli is referred to as Shiga toxin-producing E. coli (STEC), can cause serious illness.
+The most common type of toxin-producing E. coli is referred to as Shiga toxin-producing E. coli (STEC).
 E. coli O157:H7 is the most common type of STEC, but other types exist.

 Who gets STEC?

-Anyone can get STEC, but young children, older adults, and those with weakened immune systems are more likely to have severe Illness.
+Anyone can get an STEC infection, but young children, older adults, and those with weakened immune systems are more likely to have severe illness.

 How is STEC spread?

-STEC has been associated with people eating contaminated products, such as undercooked ground beef and produce (e.g., sprouts, lettuce, and spinach), or raw dough or batter, or drinking unpasteurized (raw) milk or juice.
+STEC has been associated with people eating contaminated products, such as undercooked ground beef, raw produce (e.g., sprouts, lettuce, and spinach), or raw dough or batter, or drinking unpasteurized (raw) milk or juice.
 It has also been associated with people swimming in water that has been contaminated with feces.
 Animal-to-human spread can occur by touching contaminated surfaces or animals (e.g., at agricultural fairs, petting zoos, or farm visits) and then putting hands in the mouth.

 Some people who are exposed to STEC do not become ill.
-Others may develop stomach cramps and bloody diarrhea.
-Symptoms may also include vomiting, fever, and chills.
+Others develop stomach cramps and bloody diarrhea.
+Symptoms can also include vomiting, fever, and chills.
 In severe cases, the infection can damage organs, such as the kidneys.

 How soon after exposure do symptoms appear?

-Symptoms may appear anywhere from two to ten days after exposure, but usually appear around three to four days after exposure.
+Symptoms can appear anywhere from one to ten days after exposure, but usually appear around three to four days after exposure.

 How is STEC diagnosed?

-Special laboratory testing of a stool sample is needed to confirm that a person has STEC.
+Special laboratory testing of a stool sample is needed to confirm that a person has been infected with STEC.

 What is the treatment for STEC?